Textualize/textual/docs.md

 # Documentation Workflow

 * Ensure you're inside a *Python 3.10+* virtual environment
-* Run the live-reload server using `mkdocs serve` from the project root
+* Run the live-reload server using `mkdocs serve -f mkdocs-common.yml` from the project root
 * Create new pages by adding new directories and Markdown files inside `docs/*`

 ## Commands